mozharovsky/encore-chat-app/README.md

 ## Steps to Reproduce

 1. Clone this repository
+2. Run `bun i` to install dependencies
-2. Run `encore run` to see the error
+3. Run `encore run` to see the error

 ## Error Details